CartesianDuelist/Code-of-Merit/CODE_OF_MERIT.md

 the project are trivial in comparision.
 Those not within the scope of project are irrelevant.

-3. The merit of contributions will be judged on their value to the project, either by the introduction and implementations or their advantage over existing but inferior ones.
-More recent but lesser implementations will not supersede older but superior implementations.
+2. The merit of contributions will be judged by their value to the project's, either by their introduction and implementation of new featuresets and solutions, or their evolutive advantage over existing ones.

-2. Individual characteristics, both immutable and chosen, are irrelevant in the scope of the project  and will not be taken into account concerning your value or that of your contribution to the project, which will be judged on their merits or lack thereof.
+3. Individual characteristics, both immutable and chosen, are irrelevant in the scope of the project  and will not be taken into account concerning your value or that of your contribution to the project, which will be judged on their merits or lack thereof.